mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 - Limiting the number of actions executed by the browser.
 The default is `10,000`.
 - Limiting the page depth that Browserker will check coverage on.
 Browserker uses a breadth-first search strategy, so pages with smaller depth are crawled first.
 The default is `10`.
 - Vertically scaling the runner and using a higher number of browsers.
 The default is `3`.

-## Anti-CSRF tokens

-Browserker supports Anti-CSRF tokens while crawling as forms are loaded in the browser in the same way as if a user was viewing the page.

-Anti-CSRF tokens do not work for full scans as full scan vulnerability checking is performed by DAST/ZAP outside the context of a browser.
-It is recommended that test sites with Anti-CSRF capabilities disabled in this case.

 ## AJAX Crawler